Nothing says "summer" like barbecue, and firing up the grill can be an easy way to cook delicious, healthy food. These few tips can get you started.

-Use a gas grill if you're grilling-phobic.
-It's as easy to light as a gas stove.
-Most new grills have their own starter, so you just have to turn a knob.
-Charcoal can be more temperamental and definitely messier.
+- Choose gas if you're nervous about lighting up for the first time.
+Charcoal can be temperamental and messy, but a gas grill is as easy to light as a gas stove.
+Most new grills have their own starter, so you only have to turn a knob.

-Fire starters are your friend.
-No, not the liquid lighter fluid our dads used to douse the charcoal briquettes.
-Instead, use the new nontoxic fire starter squares now available online and at hardware stores.
-They're easier, quicker, and less scary to work with than a giant bottle of lighter fluid.
+- Upgrade your fire starter.
+Ditch the liquid lighter fluid that you use to douse the charcoal briquettes.
+Instead, use nontoxic fire starter squares available online and at hardware stores.
+They're easier, quicker, and less dangerous to work with than a giant bottle of lighter fluid.

-Think less time, not more.
+- Think less time, not more.
 You can get an entire meal on and off the grill in less than 20 minutes.
-Start with the heat on high to seal the juices in and cut down overall cooking time.
-But then turn it down to medium so the meat doesn't get charred.
-(Animal studies have linked eating meat cooked at high temperatures to cancer, and humans may face the same risk, so lower the heat, cover your grill with foil pierced with a knife or fork to reduce the amount of smoke you inhale as you're cooking, and trim any charred bits before eating.)
+Start with the heat on high to seal in the juices and cut down overall cooking time.
+Then turn it down to medium so the meat doesn't get charred.
+(Animal studies have linked eating meat cooked at high temperatures to cancer, and people may face the same risk, so lower the heat.)

 Makes 4 servings